Deendayal Upadhyaya: Death

 On 10 February 1968, Upadhyaya boarded a late-night train from Lucknow to Patna, which made several stops along the way.
 Upadhyaya was confirmed to have been seen alive at Jaunpur, shortly after midnight.
 The train briefly stopped at Varanasi around 01:40 am before proceeding on to Mughalsarai; on arrival at 2:10 am, Upadhyaya was not aboard.
-At approximately 2:20 am, his body was located outside the Mughalsarai train station, nearly 750 feet from the platform.
+At approximately 2:20 am, his body was located outside the Mughalsarai Junction, nearly 750 feet from the platform.
 A five-rupee note was in his hand.

 The Central Bureau of Investigation (CBI) investigation team determined that Upadhyaya had been pushed out of the coach by robbers just before the train entered Mughalsarai station.
 A passenger travelling in the cabin adjoining Upadhyaya's reported seeing a man removing files and bedding from it.
 This man was later identified as Bharat Lal.
 The CBI arrested Lal and his associate Ram Awadh and charged the pair with murder and theft.
 According to the CBI, the men stated that Upadhyaya had caught them attempting to steal his bag and threatened to call the police, so they pushed him from the train.
 The men were acquitted of the murder charges.
 Lal was convicted of the theft, but appealed to the Allahabad High Court.

 The murder remains officially unresolved.
 Many people believed the murder to be politically motivated, and felt that the CBI had not handled the case correctly.
 Following the acquittals, over 70 MPs demanded a commission of inquiry.
-The Government of India appointed Justice Y.V.
-Chandrachud of the Bombay High Court to lead a single-person inquiry into the facts of the case.
+The Government of India appointed Justice Y. V. Chandrachud of Bombay High Court to lead a single-person inquiry into the facts of the case.
 His findings were published in 1970.
 According to Chandrachud, the CBI's investigation had produced an accurate picture of the death as a spontaneous incident resulting from an interrupted theft.
 He found no evidence of political motivation.

 In 2017, Upadhyaya's niece and several politicians demanded a fresh probe in his murder.